h-waldschmidt/transductive/README.md

 Transductive experimental design (TED) by Kai Yu et. al. [[1]](#1) selects the most informative points from a dataset to solve a regression problem.
 The data doesn't need to be labeled, meaning that TED can be used for active learning.

-This library currently only supports the sequential version of TED (the alternating version is still work in progress).
+This library currently only supports the sequential version of TED (the alternating version is still a work in progress).

-Additionaly an implementation of k-means++ is provided for comparisement.
+Additionally, an implementation of k-means++ is provided for comparison.
-In future updates implementations of various optimal design algorithms will be provided for comparisement.
+In future updates, implementations of various optimal design algorithms will be provided for comparison.

 Examples can be found in [examples](https://github.com/h-waldschmidt/transductive/tree/main/examples)